How does a computer get infected with a virus or spyware?

 No antivirus spyware scanner

-If you're running a computer with Microsoft Windows it's highly recommended you have some form of antivirus and spyware protection on that computer to help clean it from any infections currently on the computer and to help prevent any future infections.
+If you're running a computer with Microsoft Windows, we highly recommended you have some form of antivirus and spyware or malware protection.
+This software can remove any existing viruses and spyware, and it helps prevent future attacks.